-Research is an integral part of the program, and patients may be offered the opportunity to participate in a clinical trial or other research project.
-Most clients stay in the program for an average of 4 to 6 months.
+Research is an integral part of the program, and patients and clients may be offered the opportunity to participate in a clinical trial or another research project.

-- Have a diagnosis of schizophrenia, schizoaffective disorder, affective disorder with psychosis, or non substance-related psychosis
+- A diagnosis of schizophrenia, schizoaffective disorder, affective disorder with psychosis, or non-substance related psychosis

 - Have not seen a significant improvement after at least two rounds of antipsychotic medications